KieranCG/Milestone1FolkRock/README.md

 The overal visual design is clean and slightly rustic to keep in touch with the style of the fictional band and will inspire users to use Green Fields for their wedding or see them live.

-To view the deployed website click "here" -fix link
+To view the deployed website click [here](https://kierancg.github.io/Milestone1FolkRock/).

 ![Landing page](assets/images/readme-images/main-page-image.png "Green Fields Landing Page")